About UM-Flint's Annual Student Exhibition

 Additional department awards take into consideration a student's entire body of work and activities from the academic year.
 These include Outstanding Civic Engagement, Excellence in Design, Excellence in Painting/Drawing/Print Making, Excellence in Art History, Overall Achievement in Visual Arts, Excellence in Art Education, and Excellence in Photography.

-Chris Waters, Professor of Art and the Associate Provost and Dean of Undergraduate Studies at UM-Flint says, "Having work selected for the exhibition, and then having an independent juror select awards helps students develop critical thinking skills about their own work and that of others while also preparing for what they will be asked to do in their professional careers in art.”
+Chris Waters, Department Chair & Professor of Art and former Associate Provost and Dean of Undergraduate Studies at UM-Flint says, "Having work selected for the exhibition, and then having an independent juror select awards helps students develop critical thinking skills about their own work and that of others while also preparing for what they will be asked to do in their professional careers in art.”